soapbox-pub/rebased/docs/api/pleroma_api.md

 * Method `PATCH`
 * Authentication: required
 * Params:
     * `recipients`: A list of ids of users that should receive posts to this conversation.
+This will replace the current list of recipients, so submit the full list.
+The owner of owner of the conversation will always be part of the set of recipients, though.
 * Response: JSON, statuses (200 - healthy, 503 unhealthy)